Northumberland Family Walking Adventure

 Hills & moorland

 The stunning Northumberland Coast will appeal to all ages.
-Our Country House at Alnmouth sits right next to the beach, offering acres of sand to play and explore.
-Further afield our walks will head along the coast to discover the historic castles at Dunstanburgh and Bamburgh, with great opportunities to spot birds and seals.
+Our country house sits right next to the beach, offering acres of sand to play and explore.
+Further afield our walks will head along the coast to discover the historic castles at Dunstanburgh and Bamburgh.

 Nether Grange has undeniable history and gorgeous landscapes that surrounds the Alnmouth coastline.
 It's a perfect mixture of sea and landscape that provides a more settled terrain for everyone who enjoys walking in all of nature's beauty.